ksn7/FTC/README.md

-# FTC2
+# FTC1
-Two short demos on the Fundamental Theorem of Calculus, Part 2.
+Two demos on the Fundamental Theorem of Calculus, Parts 1 and 2.
 HTML code with an interactive SageMath cell.